 “Boy, 'san ka?” were the very first words Pacquiao uttered, according to Fernandez, when he finally came to his senses as he lay face down on the mat minutes after being dropped like a log by a solid Juan Manuel Marquez counter right in the sixth round of their welterweight showdown at the MGM Grand.

 As the boxing great recognized his close pal, Fernandez took out Pacquiao's mouthpiece to enable him to breathe easily.
-Pacquiao then rattled his pal with one question after another.
+Pacquiao then peppered his pal with one question after another.

 To which a teary-eyed Fernandez replied amidst the wild celebration inside the ring by the Marquez camp, “Oo, nasingitan tayo, brod.”